arnedhansen/AOC/README.md

 Sternberg and N-back tasks.
 Combined EEG and ET analysis of neural signatures of oculomotor control in the alpha band.
 Published in Psychophysiology. https://doi.org/10.22541/au.172466871.17083913/v1

-The following are short descriptions of what the files in the respective folders in this OSF repository do.
+The following are short descriptions of what the files in the respective folders in this repository do.
 The titles below correspond to the folder names.
 Apart from the R scripts in ’Stats’, all files are MATLAB scripts.

 Paradigms
 The experimental paradigms ‚AOC_nback.m’ and ‚AOC_Sternberg.m‘ are executed using ‚master.m‘.
 The dependencies can be found in this folder as well.